(Translate this site)

 Once again I pondered the value of a helmet and bullet-proof vest.

-I figured whatever they did they'd try it at point-blank range if at all possible.
+I figured whatever they did they'd try it at point-blank range, if at all possible.
 Which meant some of the goodies I had in the car might help me.

-The prologue swiftly came to an end as the truck made another swerving pass, bringing its shooter even with me.
+The prologue swiftly came to an end, as the truck made another swerving pass, bringing its shooter even with me.
 I firmed my grip on my flare gun, accelerated Shadowfast to get me a little ahead of the truck to account for wind deflection, and swerved as close to the truck as I dared-- the very opposite of what I'd been doing before now.

 The way ahead was clear for the next few seconds, so I put all my attention on the shooter's window, trying not to let my fear of the gun aimed at my face force my eyes shut.
 I was scared the shooter would pull his trigger the instant he saw my flare gun, and so withheld its display until the last possible moment.

-The considerable windspeed probably didn't hurt my chances either.
+The considerable wind speed probably didn't hurt my chances either.

 Later I'd learn my left rear fender just above the tire had taken the brunt of the gun blast.
 And surprisingly well, I might add.
 Bare, somewhat crumpled metal showed in the wound afterwards, with a comparatively small ragged edged hole near the center: but that was all.
 At least from the idiot's potshot at me.
-It seems the shot was slowed by the various layers of sheet metal involved so that after punching through Shadow's skin much of the shot bounced off the inner wheel well, through my skimpy interior wood paneling, and up and out my open rear window.
+It seems the shot was slowed by the various layers of sheet metal involved so that after punching through Shadow's skin, much of the shot bounced off the inner wheel well, through my skimpy interior wood paneling, and up and out my open rear window.
 Sure, some of the shot went through the wheel well metal too, and maybe even hit the tire: but its velocity seemed spent by then, for I got no puncture.

-Just around the time I thought I might get away from the truck scot-free, all hell broke loose: for the fireball was melting the truck interior and people along with it.
-The truck abruptly slammed into my driver's side rear quarter panel and rear wheel, causing me to skid across the highway.
-Something, I'm not sure what, struck my head and left a gash which bled quite a bit for its small size.
-I didn't realize I was hurt this way until a bit later when I felt something wet on my face, and was having trouble clearing the sight in my left eye.
+The truck abruptly slammed into my driver's side rear quarter panel and rear wheel, causing me to skid some across the highway.
+Something (I'm not sure what) struck my head, and left a gash, which bled quite a bit for its small size.
+I didn't realize I was hurt this way until a bit later, when I felt something wet on my face, and was having trouble clearing the sight in my left eye.

 CLICK HERE to see what happened next.